Flat Preloader Icon

 If a minor commits an offence, they will also be subject to the POCSO Act, although the procedure will follow the Juvenile Justice (Care and Protection of Children) Act, 2015.

-The POCSO Act, which is based on Article 15(3) of the Indian Constitution, holds everyone under the age of 18 as ‘children’.
-It is gender-neutral and recognises boys as victims of sexual assault, whereas the IPC does not.
-Additionally, penetrative sex is defined to include oral sex and insertion of objects into the genital, anus or mouth (Section 3).
-Victims can access legal aid under Section 40 of the Act; however, the Code of Criminal Procedure regulates this, and the victim’s interests are often disregarded.
+The POCSO Act, based on Article 15(3) of the Indian Constitution, classifies everyone under the age of 18 as ‘children.’
+It is gender-neutral, recognizing boys as victims of sexual assault, unlike the IPC.
+Sexual harassment attorneys highlight that the Act defines penetrative sex to include oral sex and insertion of objects into the genital, anus, or mouth (Section 3).
+Although victims can access legal aid under Section 40, the Code of Criminal Procedure often disregards their interests, necessitating strong legal representation.

 Punishment for offences covered in the Act includes but is not limited to not less than seven years of imprisonment and a fine for penetrative sexual assault (Section 4), not less than ten years of imprisonment and a fine for aggravated penetrative sexual assault (Section 6), not less than three years of imprisonment and a fine for sexual assault (Section 8) and five years of imprisonment and a penalty for the use of a child for pornographic purposes (Section 14 (1)).